robertobatts/aws-certification-notes/notes/20-monitoring-and-audit.md

 - Example: allow/deny events from another AWS account or AWS region
 - Use case: aggregate all events from your AWS Organization in a single AWS account or AWS region

+### Container Insights
+- Collect, aggregate, summarize metrics and logs from containers
+- Available for containers on ECS, EKS, Kubernetes platform on EC2, Fargate (both ECS and EKS)
+- In EKS and Kubernetes on EC2, CloudWatch is using a containerized version of the CloudWatch Agent to discover containers

+### Lambda Insights
+- Monitoring and troubleshooting solution for serverless applications running on AWS Lambda
+- Collects, aggregates, and summarizes system-level metrics including CPU, time, memory, disc and network
+- Collects, aggregates and summarizes diagnostic information such as cold starts and Lambda worker shutdowns
+- Lambda Insights is provided as a Lambda layer

+### Contributor Insights
+- Analyze log data and create time series that display contributor data
+	- See metrics about the top-N contributors
+	- The total number of unique contributors and their usage
+- This helps you find top talkers and understand who or what is impacting system performance
+- Works for any AWS-generated logs (VPC, DNS, etc...)
+- For example, you can find bad hosts, identify heaviest network users, or find the URLs that generate the most errors
+- You can build your rules from scratch, or you can also use sample rules that AWS has created
+- CloudWatch also provides built-in rules that you can use to analyze metrics from other AWS services

+### Application Insights
+- Provides automated dashboards that show potential problems with monitored applications, to help isolate ongoing issues
+- Your applications have to run on Amazon EC2 Instances with selected technologies only (Java, .NET, Microsoft IIS Web Server, ...)
+- You can use other AWS resources such as EBS, RDS, ELB, ASG, SQS, DynamoDB, S3, ECS, EKS, SNS, API Gateway ...
+- Powered by SageMaker
+- Enahanced visibility into your application health to reduce the time it will take you to troubleshoot and repair your applications
+- Findings and alerts are sent to Amazon EventBridge and SSM OpsCenter

 ## CloudTrail
 - Provides governance, compliance and audit for your AWS Account
 - CloudTrail is enabled by default